-Dr. Straka is recognized as an expert in contact allergic conditions of the skin and offers specialized extended contact allergy testing, "patch testing".
-Utilizing standard and extended allergy panels to identify the cause of your chronic skin condition.
+Dr. Straka is recognized as an expert in contact allergic conditions of the skin.
+He offers both standard and specialized extended contact allergy testing (patch testing) to identify the cause of your chronic skin condition.

-Dr. Straka brings with him 15 years of experience.
-Click below to understand further what patch testing is, how it is performed and how it is helpful.
+Dr. Straka brings with him more than 18 years of experience.
+Click below to further understand what contact allergy testing is, how it is performed and how it is helpful.

 Contact dermatitis is a red, itchy rash caused by direct contact with a substance or an allergic reaction to it.
 The rash isn't contagious or life-threatening, but it can be very uncomfortable, and in some instances life altering.